Jared-Caraan/dbt_reviewer/3 - Advanced dbt Techniques/05 - Exposures/3 - Configuring Exposures.md

 I want to make sure the data my exposures are using is up to date, so I have a really great command I can use.
 And that command is `dbt run -s +exposure:orders_data`.
 And what this command will do is it will run everything upstream of my exposure named orders data.

-If I wanted to run everyting upstream of every exposure, I'd use this command instead - `dbt run -s +exposure:*`
+If I wanted to run everything upstream of every exposure, I'd use this command instead - `dbt run -s +exposure:*`